Small Business Innovation Research FAQs

 What types of research does NIA fund in its Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Programs?

-Access NIA's section in the 2016 NIH SBIR-STTR Omnibus FOAs/Research Topics to view SBIR and STTR research topics appropriate for consideration by and applications to NIA.
+Access NIA's section in the 2018 NIH SBIR-STTR Omnibus FOAs/Research Topics to view Small Business Research and Development (R&D) Program research topics appropriate for consideration by and applications to NIA.

-NIA's SBIR-STTR Program Coordinator requests that before contacting NIA & submitting an application, potential applicants should: (1) access via www.grants.gov the annual NIH SBIR and STTR Omnibus FOAs & the NIA-only SBIR-STTR AD and Translational Research FOAs; (2) review the NIH SBIR-STTR SF-424 application instructions and guidelines for completing the SBIR-STTR SF-424 application, and (3) access the Research Portfolio Online Reporting Tool (RePORT) system to determine if the proposal overlaps with an already-funded grant.
+NIA's Director of Small Business R&D Programs requests that before contacting NIA and submitting an application, potential applicants should: (1) access via Grants.gov the annual NIH SBIR and STTR Omnibus FOAs & the NIA-only SBIR-STTR AD and Translational Research FOAs; (2) review the NIH SBIR-STTR SF-424 application instructions and guidelines for completing the SBIR-STTR SF-424 application, and (3) access the Research Portfolio Online Reporting Tool (RePORT) system to determine if the proposal overlaps with an already-funded grant.

-The five-point and one-page summary should address the following questions:
+The one-page summary should address the following questions:

 Reviewers come from a wide range of organizations, including universities, nonprofit advocacy and research organizations, and small businesses.
 Scientific Review Administrators (SRAs) from NIH's Center for Scientific Review select qualified reviewers and oversee the review process.
 Each reviewer is selected according to her or his relevant expertise and experience in the research

-If the NIA SBIR-STTR Program Manager determines the project is of interest to NIA, applicants are encouraged to request NIA ssignment by NIH's Center for Scientific Review (CSR) in the cover-letter section of SF-424 application.
+After potential applicants interact with and learn whether the potential Small Business R&D would be appropriate for NIA, potential applicants are encouraged to request NIA assignment by NIH's Center for Scientific Review (CSR) in the cover-letter section of SF-424 application.

-After the application is submitted, the applicant will be notified of the following: (1) that NIH received the application, (2) to which Institute(s) it was assigned, and (3) the name of and contact information for the SRA assigned to oversee peer-review of the application.
+After the application is submitted, the applicant will be notified of the following: (1) that NIH received the application, (2) to which Institute(s) it was assigned, and (3) the name of and contact information for the Scientific Review Administrator (SRA) assigned to coordinate peer-review of the application.
 If the application is not assigned to NIA, applicants may contact the Office of Receipt and Referral in NIH's Center for Scientific Review to request reassignment to NIA.

-Answer: Small businesses who are most competitive for a Fast Track review are those that have strong pilot and/or preliminary data, a product or service prototype that needs further testing and development, and a strong Commercialization Plan and the capability to move quickly to realize their commercial aims/outcomes.
+Small businesses who are most competitive for a Fast Track review are those that have completed some or part of the development of the prototype product, compound or service (or have some or part of the necessary product-development data) that needs further testing and development (in the Phase II project), and a strong Commercialization Plan and the capability—including financial resources and/or third-party investment, to move quickly to realize commercial aims or outcomes.

 If my company is bought out by another small company, can I continue to be the Principal Investigator in Phase II of my project?